Planning for Uncertainty: Tips for Women to Become Confident Investors

 2. Surround yourself with a strong team of experts

 You don't have to navigate the entire process of planning for the future alone.
 Financial planning—especially for uncertain events—can often seem overwhelming at first.
-"If you decided that you wanted to learn how to swim," Hartley says, "would you simply jump in the water without any advice?
+"If you decided that you wanted to learn how to swim," Nakagawa says, "would you simply jump in the water without any advice?
 Or would you seek out an expert who knows how to safely navigate the water?
 The same goes for getting started with financial planning: start by finding an expert—or a team of experts—who can help you navigate the process from the beginning.

-"You need to make sure that you have a team of decision-makers, so start by identifying who you need to talk to in order to make decisions," says Hartley.
+"You need to make sure that you have a team of decision-makers, so start by identifying who you need to talk to in order to make decisions," says Nakagawa.
 "At a simple level, it's probably an accountant and somebody in the financial services industry.
 But your team can also involve people outside of the industry.
 Do you have a family member you trust, for instance?
 Identify who's on your team."